 Lecturers: doc.
 Mgr.
-Eva Škorvanková, PhD., doc.
-Mgr.
 Dušan Zupka, PhD.

-Academic year: 2023/2024 University: Comenius University Bratislava Faculty: Faculty of Arts Course ID: Course title: FiF.KVD/A-boHI-572/00 HS: 20th Century World History Personages Educational activities: Type of activities: seminar Number of hours: per week: 2 per level/semester: 28 Form of the course: on-site learning Number of credits: 3 Recommended semester: 3..
-5. Educational level: I.

-Two absences are allowed.
+Academic year: 2024/2025 University: Comenius University Bratislava Faculty: Faculty of Arts Course ID: Course title: FiF.KVD/A-boHI-572/00 HS: 20th Century World History Personages Educational activities: Type of activities: seminar Number of hours: per week: 2 per level/semester: 28 Form of the course: on-site learning Number of credits: 3 Recommended semester: 3..
+5. Educational level: I. Prerequisites: Course requirements: Two absences are allowed.
 Students are evaluated based on completion of assignments.
 Weighting of continuous /final assessment: 100% continuous assessment.
 Violation of academic ethics will be punished, and the student will lose all the received points in the relevant assessment.

-The students can identify not only significant modernisation processes, artistic and cultural innovations, but also the impact and consequences of various political events of the 20th century on the life and work of individuals through the biographies of prominent 20th century personalities in the fields of science, culture, and art.

-1. Introductory seminar.
+Scale of assessment (preliminary/final): 100/0 Learning outcomes: The students can identify not only significant modernisation processes, artistic and cultural innovations, but also the impact and consequences of various political events of the 20th century on the life and work of individuals through the biographies of prominent 20th century personalities in the fields of science, culture, and art.
+Class syllabus: 1.
+Introductory seminar.
 The role of personality in history.
 2. Presentation of individual personalities and justification of the purposefulness of their inclusion in the selection.
 3.-12.
 Presentations and discussions on individual personalities.

-Because there is a lot literature about personalities of the 20th. century, all recommendation should consider individual choice of topics of student presentations
+Recommended literature: Because there is a lot literature about personalities of the 20th. century, all recommendation should consider individual choice of topics of student presentations FERGUSON, Niall.

-FERGUSON, Niall.
 Válka světa: Dějiny věku nenávisti.
 Praha: Academia, 2008, 751 s.
 ISBN 978-80-200-1650-8.
 HOBSBAWM, Eric.
 Věk extrémů.
 Praha: Argo, 1998, 619 s.
 ISBN 80-7203-184-8.

+Languages necessary to complete the course: Slovak

 VINEN, Richard.
 Evropa Evropa dvacátého století.
 Praha: Vyšehrad, 2007, 556 s.
-ISBN 978-80-7021-735-1.
+ISBN per week: 2 per level/semester: 28 Form of the course: on-site learning

-Past grade distribution Total number of evaluated students: 265
+Past grade distribution Total number of evaluated students: 280

 A ABS В С D Е FX

-93,96 0,0 2,64 0,0 0,0 0,0 3,4
+94,29 0,0 2,5 0,0 0,0 0,0

-Lecturers: do Lecturers: doc.
+Lecturers: doc.
 Mgr.
-Eva Škorvanková, PhD.
+Eva Škorvanková.
+PhD.

-Last change: Last change: 10.06.2022

-FiF.KVD/A-boHI-563/00 HS: Appearement Years in European and World Politics 1 per week: 2 per level/semester: 28 Form of the course: on-site learning
+FiF.KVD/A-boHI-563/00 HS: Appearement Years in European and World Politics 1